Jezternz/json-db/README.md

 0.0.4 - Updated to include a basic Express routing method.
 0.1.0 - Minor changes, ready for npm publish.
 0.1.1 - Minor changes, fixed issue with auto-increment of index when it is not provided.
 0.1.2 - Minor changes, fixed issue when using integers vs strings as table indices.
+0.1.3 - Minor changes, Added ability to specify multiple orderBy and orderByAsc values in an array[string] and array[boolean] format.